ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

 [October 2022] Started working with the Qualcomm Sensing Machine Learning Team.
 Thanks to their <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Fellowship</a>.

-[August 2022] Won the <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm Innovation Fellowship 2023</a> for our proposal on "Robust Machine Learning in IoT Devices"!
+[August 2022] Won the <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm Innovation Fellowship 2023</a> for our proposal on <a href="https://drive.google.com/file/d/1aI9bgZyu5tQu1GE4ABBxM6-sg8pYaEHr/view?usp=sharing" target="_blank">Robust Machine Learning for Mobile Sensing</a>.

 [June 2022] Joined Amazon Web Services (AWS) AI as an Applied Scientist II Intern at the Speech Science Group.
-Worked on Accent Robust Speech Recognition!
+Worked on Accent Robust Speech Recognition.

 <!--

-[June 2022] Received my Master's degree in CS (specialization in AI & ML) from UCSD!
+[June 2022] Received my Master's degree in CS (specialization in AI & ML) from UCSD.

-[June 2022] Presented my Research Exam on <a href="https://drive.google.com/file/d/1-mcb_nuEN8jZE4I5gXwLXdudRiLj_8Sz/view?usp=sharing" target="_blank">Learning Across Irregular and Asynchronous Time Series</a>.
+[June 2022] Presented my Research Exam on <a href="https://drive.google.com/file/d/13c0upqdZPKH1srExsfR664TzYfF25_3B/view?usp=sharing">Learning Across Irregular and Asynchronous Time Series</a>.

 [May 2022] <a href="https://dl.acm.org/doi/10.1145/3534678.3539329" target="_blank">TARNet: Task-Aware Reconstruction for Time-Series Transformer</a> has been accepted to <b>SIGKDD</b> '22.